ThePieBaker90/On-The-Rim/Mechanics/Weapon Information/Fire Modes.md

 ## Description
 A weapon, particularly a firearm, may have multiple fire modes.
 These change how the weapon's attack works.
 Unless otherwise specified, switching between fire modes is a free action.
+Firearms will usually have the safe fire mode and one or two attacking fire modes.
+For example, it's common for assault rifles to have safe, semi-auto, and a typically 3-round burst.
+Machine guns will commonly have safe, automatic, and suppressive fire modes.
+Weapons such as sniper rifles or shotguns may only have manual actino fire modes.

 ## Common Examples
 This is not an exhaustive list of fire modes.
 If a weapon has a fire mode not on this list it should be described within the weapon's page.